Fårösund

 Fårösund is a locality situated on the Swedish island of Gotland with 800 inhabitants in 2014.
 The village can be reached by car from Visby.
 The island of Fårö can be reached by ferry from Fårösund.

 Fårösund is the northernmost town in the municipality of Gotland in Gotland County, about 56 km north of Visby.
 Fårösund is situated on the seafront overlooking the island of Fårö and is visited by tourists during the summer, but it is usually a quiet community in the autumn, winter and spring.
 Until the mid-1900s it was a small quiet resort as well as a ferry terminal for ferries to Fårö.
-As of February 2017 the Swedish Government is attempting to buy back the former naval port and related facilities, in the face of opposition from private interests including a Russian oligarch, as part of the emergency remilitarization of Gotland in the second half of the 2010s.
+In January 2018 the Swedish Armed Forces have reportedly bought back the base in a deal under negotiation since February 2017.
+The purchase faced competition from a Russian oligarch who showed interest in the port, but the sale went to the Swedish Fortifications Agency, which paid 20 million Swedish krona for it, after having sold it for 18 million in 2004.
+The sale requires government approval before 16 April 2018, and the Swedish Armed Forces are to take the base over on 30 April 2018.

 Fårösund is also the name of the strait between Gotland's "mainland" and Fårö.